jpatillo/noodle/README.md

 The Noodle Project is a pet snake environment controller.
 The project does things like act as a thermostat for heating elements and record environment humidity and temperature.

+The latest (seemingly) stable build is in the dev branch.

 *Just a note:* CMake is a real drain on my life.

 ## TODO